ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

-Alternatively, you do not need to store the results in working memory if you don't want to.
-If you know the structure of the semantic memory that you pulled in, you can access attribute/values directly off the smem.results.retrieved link.
+It is optional to store the results in working memory.
+Alternatively, if you know the structure of the semantic memory that you pulled in, you can access attribute/values directly off the smem.results.retrieved link.